 Deferred outflows of resources, in the Statement of Net Position, represents a consumption of net position that applies to a future reporting period and so will not be recognized as an outflow of resources (expense) until that time.
 The District has two items that qualify for reporting in this category.
-The first item is related to pensions and represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
-The second item is the District's contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
+The first item is related to pensions and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in collective pension expense.
+The second item is the District's contributions to the pension systems (TRS and ERS) subsequent to the measurement date.